 The Availability of Precision-Cut Lung Slices (PCLS) for Ex Vivo Studies

 Respiratory diseases are considered one of the leading causes of death in humans.
-Chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IDF), asthma, and acute lung injury are among the leading respiratory disorders among humans.
+Chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF), asthma, and acute lung injury are among the leading respiratory disorders among humans.
 According to the American Lung Association, the number of people in the US suffering from COPD and related respiratory disorders is around 37 million.
 In fact, currently, there are roughly 1,400 people waiting to receive lung transplants, which is on the increase.
 The problem of pervasive pulmonary disorders in humans is compounded by the fact that no animal models can fully recapitulate human disorders.
 For this reason, developing new in vivo and ex vivo models to better understand the biological bases of pulmonary diseases and a mechanism to test novel therapeutic agents is in demand.
 Ex vivo models provide an opportunity to study both the functionality and structural characterization of samples.
 In this context, it has become obvious that developing ex vivo models for research on donated human lungs is well justified.

 Soft tissues, like lungs, easily collapse during the transport and slicing.
 However, a major breakthrough called the precision-cut lung slices (PCLS) came by infusion of the airways of lungs with heated liquid agarose, which solidified at temperatures below 25 °C and therefore have the advantage to maintain the tissue structure.
 Among ex vivo models, PCLS technology offers many advantages including: